Jamiller137/comp_talk/marp_presentations/clustering_sept_19/slides.md

 - **Hierarchical:** Clusters expressed hierarchically typically via a dendrogram at varying levels of granularity
     - Agglomerative: Bottom-Up
     - Divisive: Top-Down

 ---

+## Example: K-Means

+Show how K-Means / Medians works

+---

+## Example: Agglomerative / Single-linkage

+Show how it works and dendrogram to prep for George's talk

+---